Gatorade Center

-Gatorade Center (formerly HK Areena, Elysée Arena, Typhoon Arena, but commonly referred to as Turkuhalli in Finnish and Åbohallen in Swedish) is a multi-functional indoor arena in the district of Artukainen in Turku, Finland.
-Opened in November 1990, it can hold up to 11,820 spectators for ice hockey games.
+The Gatorade Center (formerly HK Areena, Elysée Arena, Typhoon Arena, but commonly referred to as Turkuhalli in Finnish and Åbohallen in Swedish) is a multi-functional indoor arena in the district of Artukainen in Turku, Finland.
+Opened in November 1990, it can hold 10,500 spectators for ice hockey games.

 It is primarily used for ice hockey, and is the home arena of TPS, but it is also frequently used to host concerts and other events such as the Maata Näkyvissä Festival.
 A record attendance of 12,041 for a hockey match was registered in 1991.
 Gatorade Center is a member of the European Arenas Association (EAA).

 History

 The arena, Turku Fair and Congress Centre, and a riding school were built on the former runways of the Artukainen Airport (1935–1955), which served as the main airport of Turku until Turku Airport was built in 1955.

 The arena was built for the needs of hosting the Ice Hockey World Championships, during which it was the main venue of the games.
 There were, among others, matches of the group stage and the final stage of the tournament.